 We are like Tea Pot and Little Pot because we sometimes believe that the fruit of the Spirit is for us alone.
 We forget that the potter, God, created us to serve others.

 In the third story, Tea Pot and Little Pot have learned to serve the potter and others.
 However, their relationship with the potter continues to grow.
 In this story, the potter creates a small oil lamp.
-The purpose of this vessel is to shine a light amongst the other vessels.
-The potter knows that a storm is coming and that a light is needed.
+The purpose of this vessel is to shine a light on the other vessels.
+The potter knows that a storm is coming and a light is needed.
 The new clay vessel, however, is too shy to shine its light and hides under other vessels.
 When it finally does become bold enough to shine, it flares up and burns the other vessels.
 After hearing the stories of Little Pot and Tea Pot, however, the oil lamp has the faith it needs to shine brightly for the potter.

 In this story, we can learn to be like Little Pot and Tea Pot and share our testimonies with others.
-We also can learn to be like Oil Lamp and shine the light that the potter, God, gives us.
+We also can learn to be like Oil Lamp and shine the light that the potter God gives us.

 Continuing to Learn More